-1. Whistleblowers Policy\ See Attached Cuba Circulating Library Association Whistleblower/Ethical Behavior Policy for further details.
+1. Employees may report concerns regarding abuse of library resources and failure to follow policy using the Whistleblowers Policy.
+This policy protects people who report such concerns from retaliation.
+See Attached Cuba Circulating Library Association Whistleblower/Ethical Behavior Policy for further details.

-- C. Reporting Illegal Discrimination and Harassment - 1.
-An employee concerned that they have experienced or witnessed sexual harassment may report it to the Director or a trustee per the library's Sexual Harassment Prevention Policy, and may use the same protocol to report other types of illegal discrimination. - 2.
-Trustees, the Director, and the Youth Services Coordinator are required to report any harassment they witness as required by the policy.
+C. Reporting Illegal Discrimination and Harassment

+- 1. An employee concerned that they have experienced or witnessed sexual harassment may report it to the Director or a trustee per the library's Sexual Harassment Prevention Policy, and may use the same protocol to report other types of illegal discrimination. - 2.
+All employees, volunteers, and trustees are required to report any harassment they witness as required by the policy.